-When I discovered a letter from 1957, written by my then 22-year-old mother to an unborn child, I didn’t know what to think.
-In loopy handwriting, she wrote of her hopes and dreams striated by cultural norms and society’s tensions.
+A letter from 1957 — handwritten by a 22-year-old woman to her unborn daughter — reveals a secret.
+In loopy handwriting, the writer describes her hopes and dreams striated by cultural norms and society’s tensions.
 “I wonder, and will do so when you are my age and when your daughter is my age – I’ll wonder ‘what if…'” That woman was my mother.